-Forde is a northern Gungahlin Suburb, named after Frank Forde, who served as an Australian Prime Minister for just one week in 1945.
-Settlement of the suburb, which has beautiful countryside views and some little wetland areas with strong picnic potential, began in 2008.
+Forde is named after Frank Forde, who served as an Australian Prime Minister for just one week in 1945.
+Settlement of the suburb began in 2008.

 Places of interest and things to do

-- Explore Heritage Park and Pathway.
+- Heritage Park and Pathway.
 In Ray Ellis Crescent, you’ll find a shady playground, barbecue facilities and picnic spots, as well as a walk which has signs explaining the history of the area’s early settlers.
-You can also discover the remains of huts, fences, sheep shearing sheds and an old school as you wander along the Heritage Pathway nearby.
+You can also discover the remains of huts, fences, sheep shearing sheds and an old school as you wander along the nearby Heritage Pathway.